awsdocs/aws-toolkit-eclipse-user-guide/doc_source/document-history.rst

 **Last documentation update:** |today|

+Dec 01, 2016
+    Added a new section that provides detail about the new :doc:`serverless project wizard
+    <serverless-projects>`.

 Dec 22, 2015
     Removed the *Additional Resources* topic |mdash| the information from that page is now available on the first page of the guide, under the heading :ref:`additional-resources`.